MicrosoftDocs/winrt-api/windows.security.authorization.appcapabilityaccess/appcapability_displaymessage.md

 The stored display message as a string property.

 ## -remarks
 The display message, if specified, appears in the system tray and settings app under **Privacy & security > App permissions** pages while the capability is in use.
-Currently, only display messages of accesses to location, camera, microphone, contacts, phone calls, messaging, screenshots and apps appear in the settings app.

 ## -see-also